What is Legal Capital?

 Conclusion

-Legal capital is an amount of a firm’s equity that is not allowed to leave the business, an amount that cannot be distributed to shareholders in the form of dividends or as anything else.
+Legal capital is an amount of a firm’s equity that is not allowed to leave the business and cannot be distributed to shareholders in the form of dividends or as anything else.
 It is referred to as the par value of the Firm’s common or preferred stock issued to the investors.

-The concept of this capital is only applicable to stocks that have been issued.
-It cannot be applied to any stock that is approved for issuance but has not been issued yet to investors.
+This capital concept only applies to stocks that have been issued.
+It cannot be applied to any stock approved for issuance but has not been issued yet to investors.

-Nowadays, companies set very low par values because of which legal capital is so less that it could provide very low protection.
+Nowadays, companies set very low par values because legal capital is so low that it could provide very low protection.

 Recommended Articles